Ultra Fast Calorimeter Simulation with Generative Machine Learning on FPGAs: Methods

 The VAE-FPGA decoder is synthesized for FPGA implementation using ~\hlsforml~\cite{fastml_hls4ml, Duarte:2018ite}.
 For synthesis we utilize the ``resource" strategy and \texttt{io\_stream} as the IO\_type.
-All quantized dense layers use a reuse factor equal their input dimension.
+All quantized dense layers use a reuse factor equal to their input dimension.
 This relatively high reuse-factor scheme reduces resource utilization and simplifies HLS scheduling and operator binding.
 The default internal precision is \texttt{ap\_fixed$<$16,6$>$} while each layer type uses a specific precision, as described in Table \ref{tab:hls4ml_layer_precisions} of Appendix~\ref{app:hls4ml}.
-Notably, the dense layer and proceeding sigmoid activation (which approximate the energy response ratio) are given much higher internal and result precision, as the energy response ratio is crucial for producing faithful results.
+Notably, the dense layer and subsequent sigmoid activation (which approximate the energy response ratio) were specifically trained with full floating-point precision and post-quantized by~\hlsforml~for FPGA implementation, in contrast to all other layers and activations, which underwent quantization-aware training using QKeras 0.9 prior to the ~\hlsforml~ conversion for higher compression ratios.
 The target FPGA is an AMD Xilinx Virtex UltraScale+ (xcvu13p-flga2577-2-e).